derdide/telegram_multi_llm_bot/README.md

 # AI-Powered Telegram Bot 🤖🚀

 Welcome to the AI-Powered Telegram Bot project!
 This versatile bot brings the power of GPT and Claude AI models directly to your Telegram chats, along with image generation capabilities and special chat modes.
+I currently run this on a self-hosted Raspberry Pi2 running Raspbian.
+Most of the workload is on the LLM hosting side (e.g. OPenAI or Anthropic) and the resource useage on the bot side itself is quite low - of course, this may vary significantly depending on how many users run your bot.
+The bot is currently built with the assumption that useage will be limited with a low number of users (yourself, friends and family).

 ## 🌟 Features